billonline33/employee-list-react/README.md

 Redux is not really required for a simple project like this.
 However, for demonstrate purpose, I use redux to manage state.

+For a sample React App which does not use Redux, please see my other sample [hCard Builder](https://github.com/billonline33/hcard-builder)

 I have also published the site to heroku, which can be found on http://employee-list-react.herokuapp.com/

 I have also publised the site on AWS S3, which can be found on http://employee-list-react.s3-website-ap-southeast-2.amazonaws.com